AdamKyle/flare/resources/info/enchanting/section-1.md

 >
 > There is nothing in game you can buy with real world money to gain an advantage on enchanting.
 No quest items, no gear, no nothing.

+## Stacking on and non stacking Enchants.

+Some high level enchants that can void, do damage, life steal and or raise stats might state they do not stack.
+What this means is particular aspects will not stack.

+Let's take: Mages Golden Demonic Aspiration as an example.

+This enchants is a high level enchant that costs 1 billion per enchant.
+This enchantment is the best there is for Heretics.

+For a mage, the life stealing aspect will not stack.
+The Damage does not already stack.
+So you might be thinking, why would I want two of these if the
+Life stealing and the Damage does not stack?
+Because the stats do.
+If you search for this item in the enchanting list below, you will see three tabs:

+- Base information
+- Stats
+- Skills

+These three tabs **WILL** stack.
+If the damage was stackable, it would also stack.

+Make sure to investigate an enchantment that states it won't stack for any stackable information.
+For example 14 of these Enchantments on your gear would bring your modded intelligence 2800% higher.
+As a caster you would want this to do ungodly damage.

 # List Of Enchants